Jim Carrey Debuts His First NFT Artwork

 The NFT will be minted -- blockchain speak for created -- by SuperRare, an NFT marketplace specifically for digital artwork.
 The platform has coordinated over $300 million in "CryptoArt" sales since 2018.
 Carrey's auction will begin at 12 p.m. on June 9 and start at $1.
 A portion of the proceeds will benefit Feeding America.

+Carrey hinted at his NFT adventure in March, when he spoke to ET at the Sonic the Hedgehog 2 premier.
+"I do paint, you know, I'm going to be painting," he said of what he had planned following the announcement that he'd be taking a break from acting.
+"I'm going to be putting NFTs out.
+I'll announce that on Twitter soon."

-According to his statement, Carrey often spends his days drawing and painting, and Sunshower is the culmination of many years spent trying to digitize his work for Twitter followers and fans.
+According to his statement on Thursday, Carrey now spends many of his days drawing and painting, and Sunshower is the culmination of many years spent trying to digitize his work for Twitter followers and fans.
 He produced the animation in association with filmmaker David Bushell.
+In March, ET spoke to Carrey about his artwork at the Sonic The Hedgehog 2 premier, where he hinted at his NFT launch.

 "I had merely begun to experiment with bringing my art to life through simple animations when the NFT world opened up," Carrey’s statement said.
 "To me there could never be enough new places to create."